 How long does a dental bridge last?

 A dental bridge can last anywhere from five to fifteen years.
-This is due to the fact that there are different types of bridges, and patients have different ways of caring for their prosthetics.
+This is because there are different types of bridges, and patients have different ways of caring for their prosthetics.
 If you take good care of your prosthetic, it can last longer.

 What should I do if I have a broken bridge?